Enjoy the splendor of nature, the culture and history of the area, and get away from it all.

-Please note: Due to the volume of visitors, California State Parks / National Park Service will require Day Use Permits to access to Gold Bluffs Beach and Fern Canyon from May 1st - September 30th.
-Permits will not be required from October 1st - April 30th.
+Please note: Due to the volume of visitors, California State Parks / National Park Service will require Day Use Permits to access to Gold Bluffs Beach and Fern Canyon.
+Reservations will be required May 15th to September 15th.
+Reservations are not required September 16th to May 14th.
+Visitors are still required to pay the day-use fee.
 Apply for a Permit: https://www.redwoodparksconservancy.org/permits/fern-canyon-permits

 Or, for a more interpretive hike take the Bald Hills Road exit off Hwy 101 (two miles north of Orick) to the Ladybird Johnson Grove.
 This easy hike on level ground provides a breathtaking view of the redwoods that all can enjoy.
 Eureka or Arcata are central to the county.
 If you are staying in Eureka, have dinner in historic Old Town.
 If staying in Arcata, enjoy dinner and a stroll on the historic Arcata Plaza.